CaeSpock/cuisine/README.md

 CAnibarro@whitesith.com

 This System uses:

 .
-Web Design based on the SIMINTA Bootstrap Design by Randy Riolis https://github.com/r4nd1/template-cpanel-siminta .
+Web Design based on the SIMINTA Bootstrap Design by Randy Riolis https://github.com/r4nd1/template-cpanel-siminta

+.
 Bootstrap from http://getbootstrap.com/

 .
 FontAwesome from http://fontawesome.io/

+Information neeed to install the system can be found inside the resources subdirectory.